Wymysorys

 Wymysorys (Wymysiöeryś, /wym/), also known as Vilamovian, Wilamowicean, or Wilmesaurisch, is a West Germanic language spoken by the Vilamovian ethnic minority in the town of Wilamowice, Silesian Voivodeship, Poland (Wymysoü in Wymysorys), on the border between Silesia and Lesser Poland, near Bielsko-Biała.
 It is considered an endangered language, possibly the most so of any of the Germanic languages.
 There are probably fewer than 20 native users of Wymysorys, virtually all bilingual; the majority are elderly.

-The status of Wymysorys is complex because, genealogically, it belongs to the East Central dialect group of High German.
-Nevertheless, based on the self-identification of its users as a group separate from the Germans and the existence of a literary language, it can be considered a separate language.
+The status of Wymysorys is complex as, genealogically, it belongs to the East Central dialect group of High German, though based on the self-identification of its users as a group separate from the Germans and the existence of a literary language, it can be considered a separate language.

 It belongs to the dialect group of the former Bielsko-Biała language island, which includes the Alzenau dialect.

 History

 Bielsko-Biała German language island before WW2 (blue line), with some possible Walddeutsche settlements from the Middle Ages and later.

 Most scholars consider Wymysorys to derive from 12th-century Middle High German, with a strong influence from Polish.
 The inhabitants of Wilamowice are thought to be descendants of German, Flemish and Scottish settlers who arrived in Poland during the 13th century.
 Many of the inhabitants claim that they are descended from the people of Flanders, Friesland, and Holland, with others claiming to be descended from the Anglo-Saxons.
 Although historically derived from the German dialect continuum, Wymysorys is not mutually intelligible with Standard German.
 Unlike in other West Germanic enclave communities in Polish-speaking territory, where closely related dialects (e.g. Halcnovian) were spoken, Wymysorys speakers did not self-identify as Germans and used Polish, not German, as a Dachsprache.